pytorch/pytorch/cmake/Modules/README.md

 + For `AppleClang` compilers, an extra flag option is tried, which is `-Xpreprocessor -openmp -I${DIR_OF_omp_h}`, where `${DIR_OF_omp_h}` is a obtained using `find_path` on `omp.h` with MKL's include directory and `brew`'s default include directory as hints.
 Without this, the compiler will complain about missing headers as they are not natively included in Apple's LLVM.

-+ For `AppleClang` compilers, when trying linking against a `libomp`, use MKL's `libomp` if it has one.
++ Whenever we try a candidate OpenMP flag, first try it with directly linking MKL's `libomp` if it has one.
 Otherwise, we may end up linking two `libomp`s and end up with this nasty error:

   ```
   OMP: Error #15: Initializing libomp.dylib, but found libiomp5.dylib already